bufbuild-ru/docs/blog/totw-2-compress-protos/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Tip of the week #2: Compress your Protos!"
-  tagline: "April 15, 2025"
 ---

+# Tip of the week #2: Compress your Protos!

 > _As a matter of fact, when compression technology came along, we thought the future in 1996 was about voice.
 We got it wrong.
 It is about voice, video, and data, and that is what we have today on these cell phones. — Steve Buyer_